Updated on 9 March 2021

 - COVID-19 testing for students with complex health or disability may be challenging.
 In these situations, NSW Health has advised that the parent or carer should have their child assessed by their medical practitioner.
 Where a medical practitioner determines that a COVID-19 test is not required, documentation must be provided to the school to confirm that the student does not have symptoms that warrant a COVID-19 test.
 The certificate must also indicate that the student is able to return to school.

-- We ask parents to stress to students, as indeed we will at school, that the COVID-19 crisis is not over and that even young people, for their own protection, should, as far as possible, continue to abide by reasonable physical distancing rules.
-Particularly, they should be encouraged to avoid the hugs and high fives that are so commonplace among young people.
-There will be a time for these signs of connection in due course, but that time is not now.
+- We ask parents to stress to students, as indeed we will at school, that the COVID-19 crisis is not over and that for their own protection, they should, as far as possible, continue to abide by reasonable physical distancing rules.

 - All students are encouraged to maintain excellent hand hygiene, cover coughs and sneezes with their elbow or a tissue, place used tissues straight into the bin, avoid touching one’s eyes, nose and mouth and not share food or drink.